mobxjs/mobx/docs/refguide/computed-decorator.md

 }, 60);
 ```

 As long as a computed value is not used by a reaction, it is not memoized and so it executes everytime it is accessed just like a normal eager evaluating function.
 This can cause performance degredation if a computed value is read high in a frequency loop like `requestAnimationFrame`.
-MobX can be configured to report an error when computeds are being access directly by using the `computedRequiresReaction` value
+MobX can be configured to report an error when computeds are being access directly by using the `computedRequiresReaction` option

 ```javascript
 configure({